kubeflow/examples/object_detection/setup.md

 in the same node.
 You can find more about assigning pods to specific nodes [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/)

 This step assumes that your K8s cluster has [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) enabled and the default Storage Class is created.
-You can check if the assumption is ready like below (a storageclass with `(defaut)` notation need exist):
+You can check if the assumption is ready like below (a storageclass with `(default)` notation need exist):

 ```
 $ kubectl get storageclass